-- First, it frees-up your resources by getting the keystroke work off your team’s plate.
+- Firstly, it frees-up your resources by getting the keystroke work off your team’s plate.

-- The second is that a service bureau is typically the cheapest option of those mentioned above.
+- Secondly, a service bureau is typically the cheapest option of those mentioned above.

 When budgets are tight, outsourcing to a service bureau may seem like a no-brainer.
 Just ship them the data and wait for documents to come back.
 It sounds lovely and gets the work off your team’s plate at a low cost.
 You can then refocus their efforts on more strategic marketing — ba-da-bing, ba-da-boom.
 However, you should take a look at the opportunity costs and residual overhead that come into play.

-The disadvantages of outsourcing to a service bureau
+The disadvantages of outsourcing factsheets to a service bureau

 Despite the obvious advantages of freeing up time and resources, there are some significant disadvantages to consider when evaluating the opportunity cost of going with this option.
 In other words, what’s the cost of getting this work off your plate?

-Longer turnaround times: Speed-to-market is a key competitive advantage in the asset management sales process.
+Speed-to-market is a key competitive advantage in the asset management sales process.
 Getting your information updated on your documents, websites, emails, and other sales and marketing channels faster than your competitors is critical to your business.
-The most competitive firms get their fact sheets out in 10 business days (or fewer) after month or quarter end.
+The most competitive firms get their fact sheets out in 10 business days (or fewer) after month or quarter-end.
 This is hard to do when you outsource to a service bureau.
-This is because you likely will not have the ability to make changes in real time.
+This is because you likely will not have the ability to make changes in real-time.
 Even making a simple edit like changing a comma to a period or changing a disclosure might take a day or two to turn around.
-Consider all of the changes that may occur in a typical production cycle, and the implications of a day or two turnaround.
+Consider all of the changes that may occur in a typical production cycle and the implications of a day or two turnaround.
 If you can’t get your information out quickly, you risk losing this competitive edge.
 Many firms offering to outsource this type of work will not guarantee a turnaround time or finish date.
-Marketing and sales materials with outdated information makes you look unprofessional and could potentially cause you to lose deals.
-Recently, a Head of Product Management told me that his firm lost billions of dollars in institutional assets due to slow turnaround of marketing and sales materials.
-Speed to market of your marketing content is a strategic asset that can’t be overlooked.
+Marketing and sales materials with outdated information make you look unprofessional and could potentially cause you to lose deals.
+Recently, a Head of Product Management said his firm lost billions of dollars in institutional assets.
+This was due to the slow turnaround of marketing and sales materials.
+As can be seen, speed to market for marketing content is a strategic asset that can’t be overlooked.

-Limited access to the technology: With a service bureau, you usually don’t have access to the technology they’re using to automate.
+When outsourcing factsheets to a service bureau, you usually don’t have access to the technology they’re using to automate.
 If you’re not enabled to view or make changes through the technology platform, there is a real lack of being in control of your process.
 In a fully outsourced scenario, everything is done for you out of sight and out of mind.
 The simplest things like changing a comma to a period will have to be communicated to someone at the service bureau, changed on their end, and then sent back to you for review.
 A lot of time can be wasted in the back and forth, which can be very frustrating.
-In fact I’ve heard many client stories where the outsource service bureau advertises sophisticated automation and sharing of content, but in real life the project work is largely keyboard efforts from offshore teams.
+In fact, I’ve heard many client stories where the outsource service bureau advertises sophisticated automation and sharing of content, but in real life, the project work is largely keyboard efforts from offshore teams.
 This leaves you, the client, being left to catch many of the errors and inconsistencies introduced by these manual efforts.

-In sum, outsourcing the production of your marketing collateral like factsheets and commentaries to a service bureau has its advantages…but these come at a cost.
+In sum, outsourcing the production of your factsheets and commentaries to a service bureau has its advantages.
+However, they come at a cost.
 You can never truly get this work off of your plate entirely, and that is a good thing.
 Having some control over the change management process and the way your data is consumed and displayed can make all the difference in your competitive strategy.
 Cheaper is not always better, and paying a little more for a technology-enabled service may very well get you a positive and compelling ROI in the end.